Barry University Success Summer Camp on Web Design

 Professor of Mathematics Exhibited New Paintings in Shoreline, Washington

-Mr. LunYi Tsai, a faculty member in the Mathematics department exhibited his new paintings throught the month of April at Shoreline Community College Art Gallery in Shoreline, Washington.
+Mr. LunYi Tsai, a faculty member in the Mathematics department exhibited his new paintings through the month of April at Shoreline Community College Art Gallery in Shoreline, Washington.

 His work is inspired by mathematical structures and objects and is a great illustration of the combination of mathematics and art.